 Most often, quality brands do not pay a lot to beginners.
 It’s okay.
 Take up such assignments.
-If you really want to establish your footing in the world of location-independent writing, you have to start somewhere.
+If you really want to establish your footing in the world of location-independent writing, start somewhere.

 Associating your name and writing with renowned brands adds credibility to your work.
 Slowly and steadily increase your rates as you go along.